-AIR FORCE AIRFRAME & POWERPLANT CERTIFICATION PROGRAM.....
+AIR FORCE AIRFRAME AND POWERPLANT CERTIFICATION PROGRAM.....

-The Community College of the Air Force continuously strives to increase and broaden the skills, knowledge, and experiences of Air Force enlisted personnel.
-The Air Force Airframe & Powerplant (A&P) Certification Program is one such effort, designed to enhance performance levels of aviation maintenance technicians and noncommissioned officers.
+he Community College of the Air Force continuously strives to increase and broaden the skills, knowledge, and experiences of Air Force enlisted personnel.
+The Air Force Airframe and Powerplant (A&P) Certification Program is one such effort that is designed to enhance professional development and skills of aircraft maintenance technicians.